-Since then, standing alongside a respectable sportswear brand has become the new normal.
+Since then, Supreme’s recent sale to VF Corporation worth $2.1 billion continues to prove the salience of streetwear on the high street.
 As Jarrett Reynolds, senior apparel design director for Nike sportswear and Nikelab, said “where collaborations used to be really niche, now, collaborations are pop culture.”

 Surprising and striking could be the relevant adjectives used to describe limited edition releases – also dubbed “drops” by streetwear enthusiasts.

 Contrary to mass-market collaborations, entry prices are high due to the scarcity marketing nurtured by luxury brands: time-limited editions and a limited number of items.
 These high-priced cult objects fuels a resale market where prices can climb 10 times higher than the original retail prices.

 According to Regis Pennel, CEO of L’Exception Concept Store “the brand merger has to be both surprising and relevant.
 To work accurately you need a discrepancy.”

 Earlier this year, Moncler tapped Japanese streetwear brand Hiroshi Fujiwara for a collection of bold outerwear.
 The brand equally pursued no less than 8 different designers for a range of capsule collections all along 2020.